Managed Clusters

 social services - chat, clans, leaderboards, tournaments, etc.,

-serverless compute - managed functions as a service (alt. cloudscript, lambda),
+serverless compute - managed (alt. cloudscript, lambda),

 and more.